lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

     </Directory>
 </VirtualHost>
 ````
 So that's where the database is but it can only be accessed locally from the server.
-I was a bit confused for that part but an enraged hacker gently nudged in the right direction.
-Let's take a look at the source code of the dabase webpage:
+I was a bit confused for that part but an [enraged hacker (who is also a SQL genius)](https://www.youtube.com/watch?v=q95L-epzYnw) gently nudged me in the right direction.
+Let's take a look at the source code of the database webpage:
 ````
 <?php
     if(isset($_POST['user'], $_POST['password'])) {